BA-LoRA: Bias-Alleviating Low-Rank Adaptation to Mitigate Catastrophic Inheritance in Large Language Models: Experiments

-To evaluate BA-LoRA’s efficacy on NLU tasks, we assessed its performance on the GLUE benchmark~\cite{wang2018glue}, encompassing two single-sentence classification tasks (CoLA, SST), five pairwise text classification tasks (MNLI, RTE, QQP, MRPC, QNLI), and one text similarity prediction task (STS-B).
-Evaluation metrics included overall matched and mismatched accuracy for MNLI, Matthew’s correlation for CoLA, Pearson correlation for STS-B, and accuracy for remaining tasks.
-Two language models, RoBERTa-large~\cite{liu2019roberta} and DeBERTa-v3-base~\cite{he2021debertav3}, were employed.
-Following~\cite{meng2024pissa}, BA-LoRA was applied to $W_Q$ and $W_A$ for RoBERTa-large, which has $355M$ trainable parameters, resulting in $1.84M$ trainable parameters, while DeBERTa-v3-base, with its $184M$ trainable parameters, had BA-LoRA applied to $W_Q$, $W_A$, and $W_V$, totaling $1.33M$ trainable parameters, ensuring a relatively fair comparison.
-Table~\ref{tab:NLU results} presents results across eight tasks for both models, demonstrating BA-LoRA’s consistent superiority over baselines.
-On average, BA-LoRA outperformed PiSSA and LoRA by 0.59\% and 1.61\% for RoBERTa-large, and 0.44\% and 1.35\% for DeBERTa-v3-base, respectively.
-These results underscore BA-LoRA’s effectiveness in enhancing NLU model performance.
+To assess BA-LoRA on NLU tasks, we experiment on the GLUE benchmark~\citep{wang2018glue}, which includes two single-sentence classification tasks (CoLA, SST-2), five paired-text classification tasks (MNLI, RTE, QQP, MRPC, QNLI), and one text similarity prediction task (STS-B).
+The evaluation metrics include accuracy for MNLI, following the evaluation protocol of our baselines; the Matthews correlation coefficient for CoLA; the Pearson correlation coefficient for STS-B; and accuracy for the remaining tasks.
+We use the DeBERTa-v3-base model~\citep{he2021debertav3} and compare BA-LoRA against eight strong baseline methods, including Full Fine-tuning (Full FT), BitFit~\citep{zaken2021bitfit}, HAdapter~\citep{houlsby2019parameter}, PAdapter~\citep{pfeiffer2020adapterfusion}, LoRA~\citep{hu2021lora}, DoRA~\citep{liu2024dora}, AdaLoRA~\citep{zhang2023adalora}, and PiSSA~\citep{meng2024pissa}.

-A comparative analysis of Tables~\ref{tab:NLG results} and~\ref{tab:NLU results} reveals BA-LoRA’s consistent performance advantages across both NLG and NLU tasks.
-This indicates BA-LoRA’s proficiency in augmenting both generative and comprehension capabilities for language models.
-By incorporating consistency, diversity, and SVD regularization, BA-LoRA effectively mitigates the adverse effects of Catastrophic Inheritance, fostering consistent, diverse, and generalized model outputs.
-Furthermore, BA-LoRA’s modest computational requirements render it suitable for efficient fine-tuning of LLMs with limited resources.